Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 # Hello Python

-## About
+## Dependencies

 For this tutorial, we'll be using Python 3.7 but feel free to try other versions as well.
 Python must be downloaded and installed locally before continuing.
-The `python37.dll` should be included in the root directory of the project.
+I'm using windows for this current iteration of the tutorial but will add in instructions to build on linux in the future.
+With that being said, for windows the `python37.dll` should be included in the root directory of the project.

 ## Build